 And deep inside you are, like:

-Now imagine what it’s like for French people.
+Now imagine what it’s like for French people with classic French names.
 French words are notoriously difficult to pronounce for non-French, and names are no different.
 To give you an idea, check out this short Buzzfeed video where Americans try to say French names.

 If you found yourself fumbling through the names just like the people in the video, don’t worry, this article will tell you everything you’ve always been wondering about French names.
 We’ll address those questions one by one, and after reading this article, you’ll be one step closer to speaking to French people with confidence.